thuml/Transfer-Learning-Library/docs/get_started/faq.rst

 Finally, you can open the docs in ``docs/build/html/index.html``

-2. How to use customize model?
+2. How to customize model?
 ===============================
 A typical classifier has 3 components.